 Installing and updating cobaya¶

-To install cobaya or upgrade it to the last release, simply type in a terminal
+To install cobaya or upgrade it to the latest release, simply type in a terminal

-To go on installing cosmological modules, see Installing cosmological codes and data.
+To go on installing cosmological requisites, see Installing cosmological codes and data.

 In general, use